markwylde/aitk/README.md

 - `ls`: Show a recursive directory tree of all files
 - `types`: List all types and function signatures for TypeScript and JavaScript files
 - `ask`: Ask a question to an AI model
+- `prompt`: Ask an AI model to generate a prompt for changing your code
 - `edit`: Apply AI-powered edits to files in the current directory
 - `help`: Show the help message